hollander03/MacroModels4Teaching/README.md

 # MacroModels4Teaching

-*This repository contains code used for teaching & learning doundational macroeconomic models.
+*This repository contains code used for teaching & learning foundational macroeconomic models.
 Where applicable, sources are provided from where original code was obtained.*

 # Dynare code for Growth models
 [*Source*: Johannes Pfeifer](https://github.com/JohannesPfeifer/DSGE_mod)